dwarvesf/WeAreHiring/archived/full-stack-engineer.md

 ---
-title: Full-Stack Engineer
+title: Full-stack engineer
-description: We are looking for a Full-Stack Engineer who is passionate about building scalable, secure, and efficient web applications.
+description: We are looking for a Full-stack engineer who is passionate about building scalable, secure, and efficient web applications.
 The ideal candidate will have a strong understanding of both frontend and backend technologies, and the ability to work across the entire stack.
 date: 2025-02-05
 authors:
   - ooohminh